Do you have a good financial advisor?

 Ask About Compensation

 There’s nothing wrong with paying your financial advisor.
 They work hard to ensure your money works for you!
-But you deserve to know how your advisor gets paid and which option benefits you in the long run.
-Front-loaded funds can be less expensive over time than no-load funds.
+But you deserve to know how your advisor gets paid and which options benefit you in the long run.
 Just be sure your advisor is honest about any fees associated with the investments they recommend.
 If you’re unsure of how to start the conversation about compensation with your financial advisor, use a few of these questions: